-We must also consider whether your owners or other relevant parties have had any convictions or successful disciplinary actions taken against them (in New Zealand or overseas).
+We must also consider whether the applicant's owners or other relevant parties have had any convictions or successful disciplinary actions taken against them (in New Zealand or overseas).
 Regulation 189 of the Regulations provides further details.

 12. How will we assess capability?